-I thank Marc Burger for introducing me to this topic and his helpful remarks.
+I thank Marc Burger for introducing me to this topic, his helpful remarks and explaining the interesting applications of the main result to me.
 A special thanks goes to Giuseppe Martone for pointing me to the correct way of proving \Cref{propo_positiveReprHaveDistinctEigenvalues}.
-I am particularly grateful to Jacques Audibert, Karin Baur, Peter Feller, Gerhard Hi{\ss}, Alessandra Iozzi, Fanny Kassel, Mareike Pfeil, Valdo Tatitscheff and Tengren Zhang for constructive discussions and detailed feedback on this manuscript.
+I am particularly grateful to Jacques Audibert, Karin Baur, Peter Feller, Gerhard Hi{\ss}, Alessandra Iozzi, Fanny Kassel, Mareike Pfeil, Valdo Tatitscheff and Tengren Zhang for constructive discussions or detailed feedback on this manuscript.